abdullah-abdk/postcrossing-mock/README.md

    npm start
    ```

-   or
+   or, for development mode:

    ```bash
    npm run dev
    ```
-5. Test endpoints using Postman
+5. Test API endpoints using Postman.
-6. Load the Firefox extension from `about:debugging#/runtime/this-firefox`
+6. Load the Firefox extension through `about:debugging#/runtime/this-firefox`.

 ---

-## 🚀 Future Improvements
+## Future Enhancements

-* Add a React frontend
+* Add a React frontend for user interaction
-* Real-time updates with WebSocket
+* Implement real-time updates using WebSockets
-* JWT authentication
+* Include user authentication (JWT or OAuth)
-* Cloud postcard image storage
+* Integrate postcard image storage with a cloud service

 ---

-## 👨‍💻 Author
+## Author

 **Name:** Abdullah Khalid
 **Roll No:** FA23-BCS-019